Castles and Wines of Portugal

 Your fascinating ride winds down in Évora, where you'll have time to wander around and immerse yourself in the atmosphere of this ancient Roman settlement.
 One of the highlights of your stay will be a visit to the surreal Chapel of Bones (entrance fee not included in self-guided tour).

-Overnight in Evora or at a farmhouse 7 km from Evora.
+Overnight in Evora or at a nearby farmhouse

-Day 4: The Valley of the Degebe River – cycling Évora to Reguengos de Monsaraz (31 mils/50 km to Evora; 35 miles/57 km if you stay in farmhouse)
+Day 4: The Valley of the Degebe River – cycling Évora to Reguengos de Monsaraz (31 miles/50 km if you stayed in Evora; 36 miles/58 km if you stayed in farmhouse)

 Leaving Évora behind, bike onwards into a barren but sun-blessed landscape, weaving between aromatic olive groves to reach the small, traditional village of Nossa Senhora de Machede.
 Enjoy a calm ride along easy backroads towards today's final destination, perhaps visiting a local winery en route - you'll be enticed by the scent of the brewing clay pots used for producing gorgeous Portuguese wine.